Z-MS/z-ms.github.io/src/pages/blog/unit-testing-1.md

 publishDate: "Aug 17 2024"
 ---

 I finally got an excuse to learn unit testing.
-With the grace of Allah, I built 3 quiz games.
-Two of these games involve listening to a sound and choosing the option that matches the sound.
-Here's what one of them looks like:
+With the grace of Allah, I built 2 quiz games where the player listens to a sound and matches it with the correct option.
+Here's what one of the games look like:

 ![Playing the animal sounds quiz game](../../assets/unit-testing-1/animal-sounds-game.gif)

-When I started working on the last quiz game, I realised I was tired of copying the quiz generation code from the games I built earlier.
+When I started working on the last quiz game, I realised I was tired of copying the quiz generation code from the one I built earlier.
 Though I had to tweak some of the details for each quiz, I used the same pattern for generating questions.
-Also, I ran into some weird cases, like the code generating more questions and options than I wanted, or generating questions without answers in them.
+I also ran into some weird cases, like the code generating more questions and options than I wanted, or generating questions without answers in them.
-So, I took all these issues as a sign to build a sound MCQ (multiple-choice questions) utility and use the opportunity to learn unit testing.
+I took all these issues as a sign to build a sound MCQ (multiple-choice questions) utility, and use the opportunity to learn unit testing.

 ## Why Unit Testing?